-- 4) East of Stranton no A5 uses will be permitted - 2) Mill House no A5 uses will be permitted - 3) West Victoria Road no A5 uses will be permitted - 4) In Park Road West no A5 uses will be permitted - 5) Stranton and Brewery no A5 uses will be permitted - Lynn Street North/Mainsforth Terrace North no A5 uses will be permitted - 7) eln York Road edge of centre - the amount of A5 floor space should not exceed 6% 7% - eln Avenue Road/Raby Road edge of centre - the amount of A5 floorspace should not exceed 2%.
+- East of Stranton no A5 uses will be permitted - Mill House no A5 uses will be permitted - West Victoria Road no A5 uses will be permitted - Park Road West no A5 uses will be permitted - Stranton and Brewery no A5 uses will be permitted - Lynn Street North/Mainsforth Terrace North no A5 uses will be permitted - York Road edge of centre the amount of A5 floor space should not exceed 7% - Avenue Road/Raby Road edge of centre the amount of A5 floorspace should not exceed 2%.

-Within the York Road South and Avenue Road/Raby Road location, if an A5 uses ceases then the threshold will be reassessed in a bid to reduce the overall A5 uses within the area.
+Within the York Road South and Avenue Road/Raby Road location, if an A5 use ceases then the threshold will be reassessed in a bid to reduce the overall A5 uses within the area.
 Ultimately no new A5 uses will be permitted.

 Retail and Leisure Park A5 thresholds